 Then there is the ventilation argument.
 Used all the way back in 2014 this argument goes like this: speed holes increase airflow around the contact points with your mouse and thus help preventing your hand from overheating.
 The more contact points you have with your mouse, the more important this is.
 With fingertip grip however there already is excellent air flow between your hand and your mouse, as just your fingertips are in contact with your mouse.

 Finally of course speed holes, when done right, have the advantage of making your mouse lighter.
 Why?
 The ability of an object to resist deformation under load (flexural strength) is not only determined by the strength of the material used, but also by its thickness.
-A mouse with double the wall thickness will have eight times the flexural strength.
+A mouse with double the wall thickness will be four times as stiff.
 Double the wall thickness obviously results in double the weight, but by using speed holes you can keep the advantages of high wall thickness while at the same time reducing the overall weight.
 So far though we have not seen a single speed hole mouse that had a thought-out speed hole design.
 Instead these mice look like the designer copypasted a simple geometric pattern all over the mouse and called it a night.
 These designs still save weight, but they are lazy.